UnivHI-MLib-Arch/ASpace-Docs/Upgrade_History/PresentStatus.md

 Note: The list below includes only select highlights; for considerably more information on bug fixes, new features, etc., see [the official ArchivesSpace release notes page](https://github.com/archivesspace/archivesspace/releases).
 (And scroll to find the notes for a specific release.)

-Also nb: remember to link to corresponding sections of the ASpace Help Center manual(s) throughout (in addition to linking to relevant sections of the staff manual).
+Also nb: remember to link to corresponding section of [the ASpace Help Center](https://archivesspace.atlassian.net/wiki/spaces/ArchivesSpaceUserManual/overview) throughout (in addition to linking to relevant sections of the staff manual).

 - Changes in how language information is recorded in various records (especially Resources, but also Accessions, Archival Objects, and Digital Objects)
   - ... [overview of changes]